 If you need to reflect on who you truly are:

 Introverts will learn a LOT about themselves with this read!
 Whether you're an introvert yourself, married to, or the parent of an introvert, this book can help you see the power behind quiet.

 Personality theory is interesting because it shows us who we are and how we can all work together through our differences and strengths.
 What I really love about this book is that it taught me that it's okay to be myself and not beat myself up when forming a specific habit or forcing myself to do something I hate doesn't work for me (I'm a classic rebel).

 5. The Liar's Club by Mary Karr

 Memoir fans must read this book.
-Not only does Mary Karr detail her childhood in such an amazingly descriptive and vivid way, readers from different backgrounds can connect with her story as if it were their own childhood.
+Not only does Mary Karr detail her childhood in such an amazingly descriptive and vivid way, but readers from different backgrounds can also connect with her story as if it were their own childhood.

 6. Lit by Mary Karr

 The second memoir from Mary Karr, read Lit to see what happens when The Liar's Club leaves off.
 Struggling with addiction?
 Trying to rewire your brain to incorporate new habits?
 This is a must-read.